nikogura/nikogura.com/NikOguraResume.md

 2006 - 2007  *Application Developer*

 I provided online troubleshooting for customers, and performed core development on the WebGUI CMS.

+We wrote *and maintained* a 200k+ line ModPerl CMS.
+In Perl.
+It's possible.
+You just have to have discipline.

+The Perl compiler doesn't force any rules on you, so you have to make some for yourselves, and stick to them.
+We did.

 ## Universal Talkware - Minneapolis, MN
 2000  *NOC Administer*